LornaWessels/incura_app/README.md

 # incura_app
-Code for Streamlit application of incur
+Code for Streamlit application of incura